johannesgrothe/Smarthome_ESP32/README.md

 #### CLion
 ##### Best solution:
-First, install platformio core on your operating system.
+1. First, install platformio core on your operating system ([see here](https://docs.platformio.org/en/latest/core/installation.html#installation-methods)).
-Download and install the PlatformIO plugin, right-click on the platformio.ini (which should have an platformio-icon now) and click re-init.
+2. Download and install the PlatformIO plugin, right-click on the platformio.ini (which should have an platformio-icon now) and click re-init.
+3. Goto CLion -> preferences -> Build, Execution, Deployment -> CMake and create a new Profile (refer to the More Help section)
-To run, go to the build profile selection at the top, click "Edit Configurations..." and add any PlatformIO-Configuration you like.
+4. To run, go to the build profile selection at the top, click "Edit Configurations..." and add any PlatformIO-Configuration you like.

 ##### Alternative Solution:
-First, install platformio core on your operating system.
+1. First, install platformio core on your operating system ([see here](https://docs.platformio.org/en/latest/core/installation.html#installation-methods)).
-Open project root in terminal (or use CLions own terminal tab which is on project root by default) and run `platformio init --ide clion`.
+2. Open project root in terminal (or use CLions own terminal tab which is on project root by default) and run `platformio init --ide clion`.
 To build use `platformio run` or `platformio run --target upload` to upload.

+##### More Help:
+In case you encounter a problem while building the project, please refer to this site: [docs.platformio](https://docs.platformio.org/en/latest/integration/ide/clion.html#clion-does-not-load-project-build-environments-from-platformio-ini).

-##### VS Code
+#### VS Code
 Download and install the PlatformIO IDE plugin.
 To build the project open the PlatformIO Tab at the side of the window and click 'run'.

 ## Configuration